 We have a wide variety of lodging to fit every need.
 For our families looking to have a more rustic experience we have Yurts, Platform Tents and Rustic Cabins.
 For our Families looking to enjoy a more comfortable experience we have Renovated or Modern Cabins, Lodges, a historic inn-style Castle and a Hotel.
 To view all of our lodges, see photos, and view our pricing please visit our Lodging page.

 All Frost Valley lodges have an outdoor fire pit and many have indoor fireplaces.
 Please plan on spending time around your fire during your visit, but we ask that you follow our rules for the health and safety of our forested lands.
 Firewood from any location other than Frost Valley YMCA is prohibited.
 Transporting firewood may spread non-native insects and threaten the trees in our forest.
 New York State law prohibits transporting firewood greater than 50 miles.
 Cutting, felling, or gathering of wood on Frost Valley grounds is not allowed.
-We offer firewood for sale at $10/bundle with a 3 load limit per day.
+We offer firewood for sale at $15 per load with a 3 load limit per day.
 Orders must be received at the Welcome Center before 5:00 pm.

 Please bring your own fishing pole if you want to test your luck at catching fish in our pristine waters.
 Lake Cole is open for rod and reel fishing and you may use live bait.
 Fishing is not allowed around the swimming docks or boating docks.
 Lake Cole is a fishing preserve, which means a New York State License is not required.
 Fish may be kept from Lake Cole, however, if they are taken off Frost Valley property a fin tag must be obtained from the Front Desk of the Welcome Center.
 All other waters at Frost Valley are restricted to Fly Fishing only and are catch and release.
 Access to fish the rivers and streams is open to Outdoor Sporting Members and registered guests with a valid NYS fishing license.
 To fly fish guests must check-in at the Welcome Center front desk and obtain a name badge, fishing rules and regulations, and fishing map.
 All fish caught from the rivers and streams must be released at the same location.